Hugh Roe O'Donnell: Ireland

 Donegal Castle (pictured in 1998) was one of O'Donnell's two major strongholds.

 O'Donnell's birthday has been celebrated in County Donegal.
 O'Donnell and Art MacShane's prison escape is commemorated each January in the Art O'Neill Challenge, an ultramarathon endurance event in which participants retrace the same 55km journey from Dublin to Glenmalure on foot.
 A sculpture by Maurice Harron, titled The Gaelic Chieftain, was unveiled in 1999 near Boyle.
 Overlooking the N4, the sculpture depicts O'Donnell on horseback and commemorates his victory at the battle of Curlew Pass.

 Continental Europe

-O'Donnell was commemorated with a 17th-century inscription in San Pietro in Montorio, the Roman church where Rory, Cathbarr and Tyrone were buried.
+O'Donnell was commemorated with a 17th-century inscription in San Pietro in Montorio, the Roman church where Rory, Caffar and Tyrone were buried.
 In 1991, a commemorative plaque was erected at the Castle of Simancas.
 As of 2023, plans are afoot to erect statues of O'Donnell in both Lifford and Simancas.
 The proposed twinning of the two towns was passed by the Donegal County Council in March 2024.

-Following an unsuccessful dig for O'Donnell's remains, Valladolid has reenacted O'Donnell's funeral procession in 2022, 2023, and 2024, on the instigation of chairman of the Hispano-Irish Society, Carlos Burgos.
+Since 2022, Valladolid has annually reenacted O'Donnell's funeral procession on the instigation of chairman of the Hispano-Irish Society, Carlos Burgos.
 The reenactors wear period costumes and carry an empty casket draped with an Irish tricolour.
 It is based on historical records of the real procession.